1-davnor-1-people

 Discover Natures gifts in the once a swampy and uninhabited municipality of Braulio E. Dujali.
 Today, it is a model municipality visited by tourists - and emulated by others - for its organic demonstration farm, Palayamanan.
 The Farm showcases rice fields, vermiculture, goatery, duckery, piggery, vegetable and herbal gardens.
 Guests are also was served with delectable organic food straight from the farm.

-igacos beach
+igacos white sand beach

-igacos batcave igacos hagimit falls
+igacos hagimit falls

 ISLAND GARDEN CITY OF SAMAL